HerissonMan-TMP/OCSC/README.md

 ## Project information

-The project is still maintained and new features will be added in the future.
+The project is no longer maintained.
+There are no plans to add new features.

 #### Versions
 - PHP: ^8.0